muratk5n/thirdwave/en/README.md

 ---

-Well this sounds like a major PR problem.. the fix would be Charles abdicating, and then the son with black wife becomes Kang.
+Well this sounds like a major PR problem.. the fix would be Charles abdicating, and then the son married to a non-white becomes Kang.
 PR problem solved.
-IT HAS BEEN FORETOLD BY THE PROPHECY.
+It has been *foretold by the prophecy*.

 TDB: "Removing One Royal Racist Is Nothing.
 We Need to Abolish the Monarchy..
 The shock and horror professed by so many white people at